ITrefa/jaggerScenario/README.md

 # jaggerScenario
 Two scenarios for local Discovery KeywordSearchService4 with three parameters which are provided by CSV file.
-One scenario for Jmeter.

 **The goal was to write two indentical scenarios for Jagger and Jmeter, they should get query parameters from CSV file and send  GET requests to Discovery.
-Responses should be in xml format (scenarios should validate succes code and type of response).
+Responses should be in xml format (scenarios should validate success code and type of response).
 Also there is should be a custom metric (the amount of the response body in bytes).**

 ## Getting started
 To use this application you need to set up jagger:
 * [jagger](https://github.com/griddynamics/jagger) - Jagger project;
 * [jagger](http://griddynamics.github.io/jagger/doc/index.html) - Jagger user manual.

-To launch your load scenario, set 'jagger.load.scenario.id.to.execute' property's value equal to the load scenario id.
+To launch a load scenario, set 'jagger.load.scenario.id.to.execute' property's value equal to the load scenario id.
 You can do it via system properties or in the 'environment.properties' file.

 ```